mel-project/docs.melproject.org/developer-guides/run-a-full-node/setting-up-a-simnet.md

 For local development and testing, we can configure a local "simnet", or a fake network on our local computer.

 The easiest way to do so is with our [`melsimnet`](https://github.com/mel-project/melnode/blob/master/src/bin/melsimnet.rs) binary.
+In the `melnode` directory:

 ```shell-session
 cargo run --bin melsimnet -- create -s 1. -s 2. -s 3. -s 4.